JinZihang/vscode-jiralens/.github/pull_request_template.md

 - [ ] No commit includes credentials or sensitive information
 - [ ] Changes have been tested locally
-- [ ] Relevant documentations have been updated
+- [ ] Relevant documentations have been updated, or documentation updates are not applicable for this change
-- [ ] Codes have been formatted with `npm run format`